SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

 ---
-title: Initiate Multi-factor authentication process.
-Stage 2
+title: Initiate Multi-factor authentication process (MFA stage 2)
 excerpt: >-
   The Multi-Factor Authentication (MFA) is a two-step process that you need to follow when onboarding on a third-party software solution.
 The purpose is to